katersonnbert/gitnotes/Linux.md

 - `command_1 | command_2` ... | ... "pipe". executes "command_1", directs the output of this command not to the screen, but the second command "command_2".
 Only then the output of "command_2" will be printed onto the screen.

+### Formatting commandline output:

+Output from commandline programs can easily be formatted to display as a table by piping it to the `column` command e.g.:

+    cat /etc/passwrd | column -t -s :

 ## Secure connection and keys